 Safe Driver Incentive Plan

 Driving safely saves lives and money.
 The North Carolina Safe Driver Incentive Plan (SDIP) was created by state law to give drivers a financial incentive to practice safe driving habits.
-SDIP points are charged as follows for convictions and at-fault accidents occurring during the Experience Period (the three-year period preceding either the date an individual applies for coverage or the insurance company prepares to renew an existing policy).
+SDIP points are charged as follows for convictions and at-fault accidents occurring during the Experience Period.

 Safe Driver Incentive Plan (Insurance Points)